ShameerMohammed15/authnull.com/_posts/2023-04-01-Self-soverign-identity.md

 ---
 layout: post
 title:  "Users need to own their Identity"
 excerpt: "Users need to own their identity.
-Something that they own, control and its available on their devices as opposed to managed by centralized platforms.
-This paradigm is called Self-Sovereign identity."
+Something that they own, control and its available on their devices as opposed to managed by centralized platforms. "
 image: /assets/images/ssi2.jpg
 categories: blog
 author: asif